department-of-veterans-affairs/vets-website/va-gov/pages/records/get-military-records.md

 </ul>

 Visit the National Archives website to learn more about requesting your military service records. <br>
-<a href="https://www.archives.gov/veterans/military-service-records">Get details for different ways to request your military records</a>.
+<a href="https://www.archives.gov/veterans/military-service-records">Get instructions for different ways to request your records</a>.

 </div>
 </div>